sahn93/os-team3-mirror/README.md

 - We assumed the maximum path length as `200` and returned `-1` if the path length is longer than `200`.
 - We returned `EINVAL`, `EACCES`, `ENODEV` properly.

+### 3. Initial GPS value
+- We statically initialized every GPS-related variables to 0.

 ## High-level design

 ### 1. Tracking device location